 from training.npr.org: https://training.npr.org/blog/the-art-and-skill-of-working-with-sources/

-The art and skill of working with sources
+The art and skill of working with news sources

 It seems like the most straightforward part of journalism: You find people who have information and you ask them questions.
 Simple enough.
 But sourcing the news — meeting people; building relationships; working out the terms of engagement — is part skill, part art.
 And it’s getting harder all the time.